Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 The first—and most important—indicator is that you are financially stable for such a venture.
 That’s because most lenders will require a minimum of 15% down payment for investment properties.

-You also need to make sure that you have additional savings, especially if you availed of an adjustable-rate mortgage.
+You also need additional savings, especially if you availed of an adjustable-rate mortgage.

 ROI

-A secure and regular cash flow will generally ensure a high return on investment (ROI).
-And to calculate this, you will need to consider your annual net and operating income.
+A secure and regular cash flow ensures a high return on investment (ROI).
+And to calculate this, you must consider your annual net and operating income.

 Mashvisor’s Rental Calculator can do that for you.
 You just need to focus on the real estate heatmap first—and explore the most lucrative areas.